 Thursday 28 August, afternoon

 We are delighted to offer conference participants the opportunity to experience Utrecht from a unique and thought-provoking perspective through our specially curated DARK TOURISM TOURS.
-Participants can choose to join either of fourtours, explained below.
+Participants can choose to join either of three tours, explained below.

 The excursions: